zhaozheng-shen/Stock-Price-Forecast/README.md

 # Stock Price Forecast
+Introduction to Data Science and Fintech Final Project, ShanghaiTech University

 Developed a daily closing price prediction model using RNN, to help users analyze the trend of stock changes.